Copenhagen Parks and Gardens: Top 10 Places to Relax

 Tivoli Gardens is open daily during the dates shown below.

-Tivoli Gardens Opening Hours, Entry Fee, Address and Website
+Tivoli Gardens Opening Hours, Address and Website

 You can buy a ticket to visit the gardens with no rides included or buy an additional ticket to include the rides.